 - To keep the evaluation and implementation process transparent so that all participants know and understand what is happening as well as why

-- To document all the lessons learnt about what really occurs
+- To document all the lessons learned about what occurs

 Related Resources